unni-krishnan-95/copy/_posts/2016-9-30-vulnhub-mr-robot1.md

 822c73956184f694993bede3eb39f959
 ```

 Okay, go do a victory lap around the house!
-We deserve it!
-Though... we are still not done.
-We still got 1 more flag to find.
+You deserve it!
+Though... we're still not done.
+Still got 1 more flag to find!

-Since we exploited the server, and got it - our next step is to carry our [Post-Explotation](http://www.pentest-standard.org/index.php/Post_Exploitation) and further Enumeration on the internal side.
+Since we exploited the host, and got in - our next step is to carry out [Post-Explotation](http://www.pentest-standard.org/index.php/Post_Exploitation) and further Enumeration on the internal side.

-What I like doing is running an nmap scan if possible to enumerate open ports, and internal machines - so let's see if we enumerate ports on the localhost.
+What I like doing is running an nmap scan if possible to enumerate open ports, and internal machines - so let's see if we can enumerate ports on the localhost.

 ```console
 robot@linux:~$ nmap localhost